MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

     ```python
     a = 3
     if (a == 3):
-        print("This statement is obvliously true.")
+        print("This statement is obviously true.")
     else:
         print("Something has gone horribly wrong!")